Sushmitha-Katti/EVA-4/Session10/README.md

 # Training and Learning Rates
 This session largely covered on the Learning rate Algorithms.
-Mainly there was 2 **Constant Learning Rate** and **Adaptive Learning Rate*
-Discussed their pros and cons and when to use them
+Mainly there was 2 **Constant Learning Rate Algorithms** and **Adaptive Learning Rate Algorithms** discussed their pros and cons and when to use them.

+Discussed various versions of SGD like **SGD, Mini batch SGD, SGD with momentum(normal momentum and nesterov momentum)**.
+Introduced to Adam and RMSProps algorithmns as well.

 ## Assignment
 * Implement LR Finder to find best LR